-People with dementia frequently suffer from sleep disturbances.
-These can include a reduction in the time spent asleep at night, frequent wakening after falling asleep, wandering at night, waking early, and sleeping excessively during the day.
+People with dementia frequently experience sleep disturbances.
+These can include reduced sleep at night, frequent wakening, wandering at night, and sleeping excessively during the day.

 These behaviours cause a lot of stress to carers, and may be associated with earlier admission to institutional care for people with dementia.
-These behaviours can also be difficult for care-home staff to manage well.
+They can also be difficult for care-home staff to manage.

-Treatment with medicines is often used to try to improve the sleep of people with dementia.
-Since the source of the sleep problems may be changes in the brain caused by dementia, it is not clear whether normal sleeping pills are effective for people with dementia, and there are worries that the medicines could cause significant side effects (harms).
+Non-drug approaches to treatment should be tried first, However, these may not help and medicines are often used.
+Since the source of the sleep problems may be changes in the brain caused by dementia, it is not clear whether normal sleeping tablets are effective for people with dementia, and there are worries that the medicines could cause significant side effects (harms).

 The purpose of this review